enginebai/Algorithms/topics/tree.md

 A binary tree with `n` nodes of level `k` is *complete* iff its nodes are numbered 1 to `n` in the full binary tree of level `k`.

 ## Traversal
-Traversal of a binary tree means to **visit each node in the tree exactly once**. (get a linear order of node data) We define a binary tree's *traversal order* (also called *in-order*) based on the following characterization:
+Traversal of a binary tree means to **visit each node in the tree exactly once** (get a linear order of node data).
+We define a binary tree's *traversal order* (also called *in-order*) based on the following characterization:

 * Each node in the left subtree of node `X` visits **before** `X`.
 * Each node in the right subtree of node `X` visits **after** `X`.